 When most people think of leather, they tend to think of luxury, value, and couture.
 But for those of us who know how leather is made, we see a leather bag on display in the store as so much more than just an alluring accessory.
-We know the story behind it was one of agony, and to us leather signifies the cruel practices of a company that cares only about profits.

-Unfortunately, our consumer culture is not set up in a way that allows for contemplation of matters such as supply chains and how the products that we see in stores got to be there.
+Our consumer culture is not set up in a way that allows for contemplation of matters such as supply chains and how the products that we see in stores got to be there.
 Paul McCartney said that “if slaughterhouses had glass walls, we’d all be vegetarian.”
 I believe that the same is true for our clothes which come from animals.
 If everyone saw exactly how animals are exploited and abused for our fashion whims, then they would be 100x more likely refrain from buying products that entail the suffering of helpless animals.

 So how does leather get to stores and to our closets – and why should we care?